giellalt/lang-kal/index.md

 a full-sized Greenlandic analyser.

 Central developers have been:
-Per Langgård, Liv Molich, Najannguaq Nielsen, Trond Trosterud, Paneeraq Nielsen, Beatrine Heilman, Judithe Denbæk, Tino Didriksen and Sjur Moshagen.
+Per Langgård, Liv Molich, Najannguaq Nielsen, Trond Trosterud, Paneeraq Nielsen, Beatrine Heilman, Judithe Denbæk, Onu Didriksen, Tino Didriksen and Sjur Moshagen.

 It is in use in a Greenlandic spellchecker and in a set of pedagogical programs for Greenlandic.